-FRE 300 Advanced French, Part I
+FRE 300 Advanced French.
+Part I

 For students who have completed at least two years of college-level language studies or the equivalent.
-This sequence offers cultural readings from a variety of sources, including some literary pieces, as well as magazine and newspaper articles reflecting the contemporary scene in the countries where the language is spoken.
-Vocabulary expansion and development of techniques of expression are accomplished through oral and written exercises.
+This course reinforces and expands on grammar, vocabulary, and culture learnt in previous years of French language study.
+It introduces students to different literary and cinematic genres reflecting the contemporary scene of the Francophone world.
+Development of techniques of expression are accomplished through oral and written exercises.